-7.1.1.
-All schools covered by this scheme are included in the Council's VAT registration.
-The HOF has produced a tax manual available to all schools, which explains how to identify and account for VAT.

-7.1.2.
-Amounts reclaimed on behalf of schools will be passed back to those schools.
+- 7.1.1.
+All schools covered by this scheme are included in the Council's VAT registration when spending funding made available by the Council.
+The Director of Finance has produced a tax manual available to all schools, which explains how to identify and account for VAT. - 7.1.2.
+Amounts reclaimed on behalf of schools will be passed back to those schools. - 7.1.3.
+Expenditure by the governors of a voluntary aided school when carrying out their statutory responsibilities to maintain the external fabric of their buildings is not included in the VAT registration.
+Schools should seek advice from the Education Finance team in the event of expenditure on community facilities, as VAT may not be reclaimable.